Planning Tools

 - History (CHC2P/D), Science (SNC2P/D), Civics (CHV2O) and Careers (GLC2O), Visual Arts (AVI2O).

-- Semester 2: Math (MFM2P or MPM2D), English (ENG2P/D), Business (BBI2O), Green Industries (THJ2O).
+- Semester 2: Math (MFM2P or MPM2D), English (ENG2P/D), Launching and Leading a Business (BEP2O), Green Industries (THJ2O).

 Students in grade 11 and 12 have more elective courses to choose from so there are no applicable examples.